 WELCOME TO WORD OF GOD TODAY!

 We are pleased to have you visit our website and we hope you will make it a regular stop.
 This site, as you can see, is dedicated to the deep and ongoing study of the Bible, the Word of God.
-There are posted here well over a hundred of our short Bible study articles on various subjects, as well as nineteen full-length studies of Bible books.
+There are posted here well over a hundred of our short Bible study articles on various subjects, as well as twenty-two full-length studies of Bible books.
 These book studies are thoroughly researched and are written in easy commentary style.

 In writing our commentaries we have tried to pull together the old as well as the new.
 We have consulted early Christian writers as well as several of the old standby commentaries of the last two or three centuries.
 We have also consulted some of the best modern studies on these biblical books.
 We have tried to include materials from many different popular preachers, teachers and writers.
 Our hope is that we can save you the tedious task of searching out and sifting through stacks of Bible studies and commentaries as you personally learn, prepare to teach or even preach from the Bible.

 Our materials are written from our experience of well over half a century in the Christian ministry; from sixteen years of experience in the Holy Land; and from many things the Lord Jesus has taught us over the years.

 All these books and articles are free for the taking.
 Please copy them down for future study and be sure to tell your friends about our site.
 We recommend that you choose a book and devote a period of time each day to study it.